 Biltong (air dried meat) is probably South Africa’s most well known food.
 This can be made from beef, ostrich or game and if you haven’t tried it before your visit be sure to try some when you are there.
 South Africa has a bounty of wonderful foods – game, fruit, vegetables and seafood and there are no shortage of fabulous restaurants to visit.

 If you are flying from the UK the average flying time is around 10 hours.
 South Africa is GMT+2 so the time difference is minimal which means no jet-lag.
-Sorry if you are from the USA!
-But even a little jet lag is worth it to spend time in SA!
+Sorry if you are from the USA but even a little jet lag is worth it to spend time in South Africa!

 The currency in South Africa is the Rand (divided into 100 cents).
 The exchange rate is extremely favourable if you have a strong currency and makes South Africa a very affordable destination.